sureiii/computing-work/story.md

   "Sorry, spaced out for a moment," I replied.
 That was close.
 I should probably pay attention instead of thinking of him.
 But how could I?
-I should probably pay attention to his words instead of his face.

 *Jackson POV*